The freedom to practice our culture in our ancestral homelands…

 Our Mission

-We protect and heal ancestral Wabanaki spaces through land return and reconnecting community members to our lands.
-We seek to empower Wabanaki and BIPOC community solidarity through land access, and we provide education to the general public about Wabanaki studies, history, and ongoing issues.
+We protect ancestral Wabanaki spaces through land return and reconnecting community members to our lands.

 Rematriation

-In Wabanaki culture, women are recognized as carriers of land and water wisdom: we are earth defenders.
+In Wabanaki culture, women are recognized as earth defenders.
 We often find ourselves on the frontlines of environmental defense, protecting our homelands from pollution, extraction, and theft.
-This is work that will not be completed in our lifetime: we do it for our future generations.
-We recognize the need for healing among Wabanaki people and all relations in our homelands, and we believe environmental and racial justice are intertwined.
+This is work that will not be completed in our lifetime.

 Education

-We organize cultural education for Abenaki/Wabanaki communities about our historical, agricultural and medicinal traditions and language.
+We organize cultural education for Wabanaki communities covering historical, agricultural and medicinal traditions.
 We also provide some educational programs and outreach to the general public regarding Wabanaki history, current affairs and projects.

 Collaboration